elementor/elementor/docs/core/experiments/manager.md

 ] );
 ```

-Using both of the above methods, you can set the experiment name, description, release status (alpha, beta, dev, etc.),
+Using both of the above methods, properties like the experiment name, description and release status (alpha, beta, dev, etc.) can be set,
 default state (active / inactive) and more!
-You can even pass a callback to run when the feature state has changed!
+Even a callback could be supplied to run when the feature state has changed!
 (using the `on_state_change` key in the experiment settings array).

 ### Available Options: